voytech/tabulate/README.md

 ### `TabulationTemplate` and table export operations.

-`TabulationTemplate` is an entry point facility.
-It orchestrates all table export operations:
+`TabulationTemplate` is an entry-point facility that orchestrates all table export operations:
-- It instantiates result provider and 3rd party underlying APIs,
+- It instantiates result providers and 3rd party underlying APIs, (result providers allows to implement different result transmission strategies per output class),
-- It requests data records one by one and delegates context rendering to table operations implementors.
+- It requests data records one by one and delegates context rendering to table operations implementors,
-- It finalizes operations (e.g. flushing output stream)
+- It finalizes exporting operations (e.g. flushing output stream),

-Template is also responsible for resolving export operations implementors.
-For this purpose it uses invocation argument - `TabulationFormat`.
-TabulationFormat allows to define output file type as well as export operation implementor of your choice (You may want to export to excel with apache POI or FastExcel).
-Usually you do not need to provide `TabulationFormat` instance explicitly as it can be inferred from output file extension.
+- It resolves export operations implementors.

-### Table DSL API.
+### Table DSL builders API.

-Kotlin type-safe DSL helps a lot with describing table structure.
+Kotlin type-safe DSL builders API helps a lot with describing table structure.
-It helps source code to become more concise and readable.
-Maintaining table definition becomes much easier due to DSL type-safety.
+It makes source code to look more concise and readable and makes maintenance tasks much easier due to DSL type-safety.
 At coding time, your IDE will make use of it by offering completion hints - this elevates developer experience, as almost zero documentation is required to start.

-DSL functions take lambda receivers as arguments.
-This allows to nest DSL APIs and invoke other methods accessible in scope, which can be quite powerful.
-Take a look at following example:
+DSL functions take lambda receivers as arguments which abstracts away API instantiation details from consumers.
+Within lambda, you can call API methods which can take downstream builders as arguments.
+We can end up having multi-level DSL API structure, where each level is extensible via Kotlin extension functions.
+On each DSL level You are allowed to invoke scope accessible methods and access variables which can lead to interesting results:
 ```kotlin
     val additionalProducts = ...
     tabulate {